hashicorp/design-system/website/docs/components/tooltip/partials/code/how-to-use.md

 ## How to use this component

-The HDS tooltip is provided both as a `TooltipButton` component and as a `tooltip` Ember modifier/helper.
-The component is intended to handle the majority of use cases and should be used vs. the helper whenever feasible.
-The helper is available if you need to apply a tooltip to a custom element other than an HTML button although should still only be used with interactive elements such as anchor links and form inputs to ensure accessibility.
+The HDS tooltip is provided both as a `TooltipButton` component and as a `tooltip` Ember modifier.
+The component is intended to handle the majority of use cases and should be used vs. the modifier whenever feasible.
+The modifier is available if you need to apply a tooltip to a custom element other than an HTML button although should still only be used with interactive elements such as anchor links and form inputs to ensure accessibility.

 <!-- use the same heading order from Guidelines -->
 ### Basic examples